vippsas/vipps-ecom-api/vipps-ecom-api.md

 * Vipps does _not_ support sending requests to all ports, so to be safe use common port numbers such as: 80, 443, 8080.
-* Vipps does _not_ support callback URLs that return `HTTP 301 Redirect` or `HTTP 302 Permanently Moved`.
+* Vipps does _not_ support callback URLs that return `HTTP 301 Redirect`, `HTTP 302 Permanently Moved` or `HTTP 307 Temporary Redirect`.
+  Vipps will not follow to a `Location`.
   The callback URLs _must_ be directly reachable.

 ### Callback statuses